Bhagavad Gita Chapter 18 Verse 33 Meaning

 What is the main idea of Bhagavad Gita 18.33?

+This verse carries the weight of lived truth.
 The unwavering firmness, through which Yoga restrains the functions of the mind, life-force, and senses—that firmness, O Arjuna, is Sattvic (pure).
-This verse emphasizes liberation with clarity and purpose.
+In the context of the synthesis of all teachings and the invitation to complete surrender to the Divine,...

 How can I apply Bhagavad Gita 18.33 in daily life?